-The risk of significant flooding in places outside of a FEMA-designated "Special Flood Hazard Area" (i.e., areas where Fannie Mae does not require flood insurance) is expected to increase in the coming years as a result of climate change.
+The risk of significant flooding in places outside of a "Special Flood Hazard Area" (i.e., areas where Fannie Mae does not require flood insurance) is expected to increase in the coming years as a result of climate change.
+For example, in September 2022, Hurricane Ian caused significant wind and water damage to extensive areas of Florida, including areas outside of a Special Floor Hazard Area.
 Increases in the intensity or frequency of floods or other weather-related disasters as a result of climate change will expand the foregoing risks.
-To the extent borrowers suffer property damage as a result of a hazard for which Fannie Mae does not generally require insurance, such as earthquake damage or flood damage on a property located outside a Special Flood Hazard Area, property or flood insurance is unobtainable or prohibitively costly, claims under insurance policies are not paid, or insurance protection is insufficient to cover all losses, borrowers may be unable or unwilling to make timely payments on their mortgage loans.
+To the extent borrowers suffer property damage as a result of a hazard for which Fannie Mae does not generally require insurance, such as earthquake damage or flood damage on a property located outside a Special Flood Hazard Area, submit claims under insurance policies that are not paid, or if flood insurance protection is insufficient to cover all losses, borrowers may be unable or unwilling to make timely payments on their mortgage loans.

-In addition, insurers in some areas may have become less willing to continue writing coverage or significantly increased insurance premiums.
-As coverage becomes unavailable or prohibitively expensive, home prices may decline and fewer loans in the area may be eligible for acquisition by Fannie Mae.
+In addition, insurers in some areas may have become less willing to continue writing coverage or charge significantly increased insurance premiums.
+As coverage becomes less available or prohibitively expensive, home prices may decline and fewer loans in the area may be eligible for acquisition by Fannie Mae.
 Ultimately, the desirability of areas that frequently experience hurricanes, wildfires or other natural disasters may diminish over time, which can depress home prices or adversely affect the region's economy.